withspectrum/spectrum/README.md

 Both the realtime database security rules as well as our cloud functions live in this repository. (`rules.json` and `functions/`, respectively)

-> Note: You have to have [`firebase-tools`](https://github.com/firebase/firebase-tools) installed and set up to do any of this.

 ## Deployment

 ```sh